Flute Concerto (Nielsen): Reception

 The work was positively received at its premiere in Paris at the Maison Gaveau on 21 October 1926, with the Orchestre de la Société des Concerts du Conservatoire and with his son-in-law, Emil Telmányi, conducting.
 Paul Le Flem wrote in Comoedia: "The Concerto for flute and orchestra, outstandingly performed by M. Holger-Gilbert Jespersen, is the most recent work by Mr Nielsen.
 It has piquancy, drive and does not lack humour."
 But Jan Meyerheim, writing in the Paris Telegram did not agree: "The Concerto for flute, well played by M. Jespersen, I did not care for at all; it was beyond my comprehension."
 Nielsen said that the premiere, with the performers completely dedicated to the work, was one of the "greatest experiences" of his life.
 Both Maurice Ravel and Arthur Honegger were reported to be in attendance, the latter being recorded as saying "the famous Conservatory Orchestra played great and the flute concerto was performed in a masterly manner and with a delicate tone - there was a standing ovation and soloist Gilbert Jespersen "flûtiste de grande classe" - was called in several times."

 It was not until 25 January 1927 that the first complete version was performed at the Music Society in Copenhagen.
 The flute concerto has become part of the international Nielsen repertoire.

 Music

 Besides its solo flute, the concerto is scored for two oboes, two clarinets, two bassoons, two horns, bass trombone, timpani and strings.
 An advance from the rather traditional style of Nielsen's Violin Concerto, it reflects the modernistic trends of the 1920s and lacks tonal stability.
 The work is generally neoclassical in style, but includes only two movements instead of three, as in classical concerto form.

+The 11-minute Allegro moderato first movement varies between D minor, E♭ minor and F major.
+Solo passages, dialogues between solo flute and orchestra, and a clarinet and bassoon conversation characterize the music.
+After an unexpected bass trombone disruption, the flute comes to the fore with a cantabile theme in E major.
+An orchestral cadenza leads back into the opening themes before terminating calmly in a key approximating G♭ major.
+Much of the content of this movement resembles chamber music between the flute and various instruments.

+Nielsen describes the opening of the 7-minute second movement as having "a little nastiness in some notes cast forth by the orchestra, but the atmosphere quickly relaxes again, and, when the solo flute enters, it does so with childish innocence."
+The movement's melodious start fluctuates between Allegretto and Adagio before settling into a Tempo di marcia variation on the melodic opening.
+The bass trombone introduces a final series of playful slides, bringing the work to an end.